icodealittle/Animation/README.md

-This is the README for our Animation Model made by Lisa Lam and Soumeng Chea.
+This is the README for The Easy Animation Model made by Lisa Lam and Soumeng Chea.
 We will discuss our decision choices on the designs for this assignment.
 Also, we will discuss what we took out, added, and etc. for this assignment.

-# Assignment 7
+# Part 1

 After much discussion about the assignment, we both decided to focus our first animation model into two types of interfaces – the ShapesInterface and AnimationInterface, which would allow us to our animation efficiently.
 By taking this route, we able to create a ShapeInterface for our implement shape, which the class method only contains the getter functions.
 Since we need to pass any shape implements after its mutation, we do not want the user to be able to input anything else, which would potentially mess the shape field.
 By using this approach, we able to mutate the field shapes within our model command.
 Otherwise, we would have to iterate and improvise new objects for every iteration of the animation.
 If we decided to use a different approach, it would take thousand of secs to run the program because there are thousands of shapes.
 Along with ShapeInterface, we also use an enum class for ShapeTypes, a Position class, and AbstractShape to implement the necessary getters and constructors for each field without repetitive codes for each shape.
 Having two main interface makes it easier to create any shapes and the implementation of our shape interface.

 Another interface constructor that we created is AnimationInterface.
 Similar to ShapeInterface, the interface mainly getter command such as getStartState(), getEndState(), and so on.
 By implementing a time and shape type, the get state method would return the changes according to the command line.
 Along with the interface, we also made an abstract command class – AbstractAnimation.
 With this abstract command class, we created a class method where it throws in an illegal exception statement if either the width or height is negative or if the appearance time is less than disappearance time.
 For when we want to change object color, its dimension, and its move – we decided to create a separate class method, which extends from AbstractAnimation.
 We decided to design the three command classes separately because we anticipate that the user would want to move the shapes around, change the shape color, or enhance the shape size.

-# Assignment 7 Summary End

-# Assignment 8
+# Part 2

-For this assignment – Assignment 8, we spent days trying to connect our assignment 7 code to the AnimationBuilder and AnimationReader.
+For this assignment, we spent days trying to connect our part 1 code to the AnimationBuilder and AnimationReader.
 After working on it for quite some time, we both concluded that we decided to scrap everything and went back to square 1.

-For a starter, child – this is probably one of the most complicated and tough assignments out of all the assignments for this semester.
-"There is always a light waiting at the end of the tunnel,"
-Am I right?

-Okay, on to what we suppose to be here for – the re-design of Assignment 7 and implement new methods for Assignment 8.
-We both decided to start the assignment from scratch and tried to refactor some of our old code from the previous classes and interface to get to "work" with the new re-design animation model.
+We both decided to start the assignment from scratch and tried to refactor some of our part 1 code from the previous classes and interface to get to "work" with the new re-design animation model.

 The first route that we took in this assignment is to created new interfaces for the model but also provided supporting interfaces along with the "main" interface.
 We overhauled our entire builder class to support the new incoming interface(s) that used to create models that given to us with the new code.
 In doing so, we had to redo how we wrote commands as we initially divided commands up based on what fields were changing.
 Another change we made was that we added getters for the width, height, commands, and shapes to our model, making sure that we do not reference the maps that the model uses to create the animation.
 And finally, we also implement a new method – draw() and duplicate(), which we did not have for the previous assignment.
 These methods would help us to draw our shapes for the animation and make a copy of the shape that we need.